 Have you been considering chinchillas as pets?
 Chinchillas are super soft, cute animals that are gentle and family-friendly.
-If you have a family member with lots of allergies, you will love that chinchillas don’t have dander so chinchillas are considered hypoallergenic!
+If you have a family member with allergies, you will love that chinchillas don’t have dander!
 Chinchillas are pretty easy to care for as pets but they do need a comfortable habitat and lots of attention to thrive.
-We adopted our pet chinchilla four years ago and we will share our tips for how to take care of chinchillas along with some cute chinchilla pictures!
+We adopted our pet chinchilla seven years ago and we will share our tips for how to take care of chinchillas along with some cute chinchilla pictures!

 How to Take Care of a Chinchilla

-As with any pet, they’ll need proper food, a well-maintained habitat, and some human contact.
+As with any pet, they’ll need fresh water, proper food, a well-maintained habitat, and some human contact.
 If you’ve recently adopted a chinchilla or you’re thinking about bringing one into your home, here’s what you need to know to take care of chinchillas.
 First, I want to point out that the lifespan of a pet chinchilla is around 15 years.
-This is important to be aware of before you buy or adopt a chinchilla.
+This is a pretty long time and important to be aware of before you buy or adopt a chinchilla.
 We adopted our chinchilla, Mickey, from a girl at my daughter’s school who had Mickey for several years before they needed to find him a new home.
-That was four years ago and he has been an excellent pet.
+(She named him Mickey because of his large ears.)
+That was seven years ago and he has been an excellent pet.

 The Best Habitat For Chinchillas

-Care of chinchillas requires a large metal cage.
-They can be very active so it’s important for them to have plenty of room to move around.
-A tall cage at least 18” wide is best.
+Care of chinchillas requires a metal cage.
+They can be very active so it’s important for them to have room to move around.
 The cage bars need to be close enough that the chinchilla can’t get its head through.
 If it can get its head out, it can get its whole body out and escape.

 When we adopted Mickey, he came with a small cage that looked like a bunny cage they may have gotten at the pet store.
-My daughter used her birthday money to buy him a Mickey Mansion!
-We selected our new chinchilla cage on Amazon (affiliate link below) and the great thing is that it doesn’t need to set on anything and it goes up vertically so it doesn’t take up too much room while still providing him with lots of space.
+My daughter used her birthday money to buy him a Mickey Mansion (large multi-level cage)!
+We selected our new chinchilla cage on Amazon (affiliate link here) and the great thing is that it doesn’t need to set on anything and it goes up vertically so it doesn’t take up too much room while still providing him with lots of space and levels to climb.
+Most cages come with solid plastic levels but you can make your own wood levels for the cage as well.
 Chinchillas love to jump and climb so multiple levels are great.

 The chinchilla cage should be kept high, on a table or counter, as they don’t like being looked down on.
 This is a scary situation for them.
 That is part of why I love the tall cage my daughter selected for our chinchilla.

 Chinchillas overheat easily so it is best to keep them in an area that stays between 60 and 70 degrees.
-They can’t survive in temperatures over 80 degrees or below 50 degrees.
-Direct sunlight can cause them to get overheated so keep their cage out of the sun.
+Direct sunlight can cause them to get overheated and suffer from heatstroke.
+For this reason it is a good idea to keep their cage out of direct exposure to the sun.

 What does a chinchilla eat anyway?
 A well-balanced diet includes high-quality chinchilla food pellets with limited amounts of fruits and vegetables.
-They also need access to Timothy hay at all times and clean, filtered, chlorine-free water that is changed daily.
+They also need access to Timothy hay at all times.
+Clean, filtered, chlorine-free water should be provided in a rodent glass water bottle and changed daily.

 Chinchillas Are Self Grooming